elissadlevy/leap-year-python-functions/README.md

 ## The Lab

-We'll separate our concerns by _defining_ our methods in the leap.py file, and _calling_ our methods in the testleap.py file.
+We'll separate our concerns by _defining_ our functions in the leap.py file, and _calling_ our functions in the testleap.py file.

 Open up those two files, complete the challenges listed, and run your tests with the command `python testleap.py`